DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 ### Row

 A data object representing a Grid row.
-This object can contain any fields.
-The grid creates columns for those of them that are listed in the `columns` property.
+This object can contain any field.
+The grid creates columns for the ones listed in the `columns` property.

 ### Column